bobanetwork/boba_legacy/boba_documentation/developer/faucets.md

 ## Boba Network test token Faucet

-### Ethereum Rinkeby
+### Ethereum Goerli

-If you do not have Rinkeby ETH, you can get some from [Rinkeby Authenticated Faucet](https://www.rinkeby.io/#faucet).
-For Rinkeby BOBA, use the [BOBA faucet](https://gateway.rinkeby.boba.network/wallet).
+If you do not have Goerli ETH, you can get some from [Goerli Authenticated Faucet](https://faucetlink.to/goerli).
+For Goerli BOBA, use the [BOBA faucet](https://gateway.goerli.boba.network/wallet).

 ### Avalanche Fuji